 Are you looking for somewhere to bring your group?
 We offer a unique and inspirational space in a special location.

 Halsway Manor, National Centre for Folk Arts, is an independent charity.
-Since 1965 we have welcomed artists, folk clubs, dance groups and societies from all over the UK to run their own residential folk events, social events and creative retreats here.
+Since 1965 we have welcomed artists, folk clubs, dance groups and societies from all over the UK to run residential folk events, social events and creative retreats here.
 With a warm and friendly atmosphere and a fascinating history that goes back six-hundred years, Halsway Manor is the perfect getaway.
-If you are looking for a venue to stage your own residential course, training event, conference, holiday break or private party – give us a call.
+If you are looking for a venue to stage your own residential course, creative retreat, holiday break or private party – please give us a call.

 “A lovely place to be and a wonderful holiday – thank you.”
 American Contra Week